Iran-e Bastan: History and profile

 Iran-e Bastan was first published on 21 January 1933 and edited by a Nazi sympathiser Persian journalist Abdulrahman Saif Azad who was also the founder and license holder of the magazine.
 The magazine was published in Tehran on a weekly basis.
 It enjoyed significant financial support from Persians during its early years.
-Germans also sponsored Iran-e Bastan It is also reported the that the magazine was directly published by the Nazi Ministry of Propaganda and that the real editor was a member of the Nazi Party, Major von Vibran.
+Germans also sponsored Iran-e Bastan.
+There is a report arguing that the magazine was directly published by the Nazi Ministry of Propaganda and that the real editor was a member of the Nazi Party, Major von Vibran.

-Iran-e Bastan featured news and frequently published articles praising the ancient civilizations of Persia which were used to support anti-imperialism.
+Iran-e Bastan featured news and frequently published articles praising the ancient civilizations of Persia which were used to support an anti-imperialist perspective.
 The magazine also covered news about the achievements of Nazi Germany in the fields of science and technology.
 Due to its increasing pro-Nazi stance the magazine lost the financial support from Persians.
 Iran-e Bastan folded in 1937 when Abdulrahman Saif Azad left Iran for Europe.
 Following World War II he returned to Iran and restarted Iran-e Bastan in 1947, but he could not manage to continue its publication.